TiagoGrosso/instagram-graph-api-lib/README.md

 ### Building requests

 This lib was built with a simple mindset: creating requests should be as straightforward as possible.
-With that in mind, to start pumping out request left and right, just create a client and use it to build requests for you:
+With that in mind, to start pumping out requests left and right, just create a client and use it to build requests for you:

 ```typescript
 import { Client, GetPageInfoRequest, GetPageMediaRequest } from 'instagram-graph-api';